Updated: February 1, 2021

 - Be monitored for symptoms

 Contact tracing is not new for Departments of Public Health in the US.
 Local health departments have historically conducted contact tracing for other diseases, such as tuberculosis and sexually transmitted infections, but additional support is essential to manage the volume of cases and contacts associated with the novel threat of COVID-19.
+COVID-19 is also rapidly transmissible and can cause large outbreaks and move through communities quickly, introducing a higher degree of time pressure to testing and tracing than with some other conditions.

 Contact tracing is a core public health tool used to respond to infectious disease outbreaks.
 It was identified early on as a way to combat COVID 19.
 Contact tracing, supplemented with community protection strategies, widespread testing, supported isolation and quarantine, and vaccination are the essential components of an effective pandemic response and of the broader public health toolkit for epidemic control and care delivery.